 As I audited my sustainable-home situation, however, I realized I'm still spending eight hours a night in cheap cotton sheets manufactured with more chemicals than conscience.
 (Cotton is one of the world's dirtiest crops!)
 To remedy the situation, I performed a deep dive into the best in eco-friendly bedding and found some truly innovative companies working hard to create cozy sheets, comforters, and more so that conscientious consumers can sleep soundly.
-Below are 15 brands to keep in mind when shopping for sustainable, eco-friendly bedding and linens.
+Below are the best brands to keep in mind when shopping for sustainable, eco-friendly bedding and linens.

 Anna Sova is an ecologically-conscious home goods brand that produces sheets made from GOTS-certified organic cotton.
 The company also produces silk bedding made via a 2,000-year-old process that replaces the typical use of formaldehyde and silicone with au natural Indian nut soap.